MicrosoftDocs/memdocs/memdocs/configmgr/compliance/deploy-use/create-configuration-items.md

 ---
-title: "How to create configuration items"
+title: How to create configuration items
-titleSuffix: "Configuration Manager"
+titleSuffix: Configuration Manager
-description: "Create and deploy configurations to devices that are managed by Configuration Manager and enrolled with Microsoft Intune." ms.date: 05/08/2019 ms.prod: configuration-manager ms.technology: configmgr-compliance
+description: Create and deploy configurations to devices that are managed by Configuration Manager and enrolled with Microsoft Intune. ms.date: 05/08/2019 ms.prod: configuration-manager ms.technology: configmgr-compliance